 Interested in more news on the Right to Die?
 ERGO circulates on a regular basis an electronic newslist with news from around the world.

 Relevant is the quarterly magazine of the NVVE.
-This is the English summary of the Extra Issue for Summer 2007.
+This is the English summary of the issue of January 2007.

 Programs to work with people who are considering hastening their own death are available to Americans.
 Compassion and Choices, through their Client Support Services, gives information about hastening death to terminally ill patients.
 The Final Exit Network provides trained Exit Guides to qualified patients with terminal and hopeless illnesses who wish to hasten their deaths, using non-medical methods such as helium inhalation.
 Both programs are based on the Caring Friends Program which was initiated in 1998 by the Hemlock Society.

 Juana Betancor was Vice-President of the WF, 2002–2004, and had been in line to become President.
 Excerpts from the letter she sent to the Board explain the circumstances that prevented her ascension to this office and her absence from the Conference.